-Expulsion Of Certain Foreign Students
+Expulsion of Certain Foreign Students

-The Board may expel from CBC any student who is a citizen of a country other than the United States attending CBC under a non-immigrant visa issued by Immigration and Naturalization Service and who is finally convicted of certain offenses defined by state law.
+The Board may expel from CBC any student who is a citizen of a country other than the United States attending CBC under a non-immigrant visa issued by the U.S. Immigration and Customs Enforcement (ICE) and who is finally convicted of certain offenses defined by state law.